Department of Labor Logo United States Department of Labor

 4. What was the impact on November data collection?

 Collection began on Friday, November 14.
-By authorizing additional collection hours, BLS attempted to collect data for the entire month of November.
+By authorizing additional collection hours from November 14 to November 30, BLS attempted to collect data from all establishments and respondents scheduled for November collection.

 7. How will BLS publish price changes in December 2025 for cities that are subject to bi-monthly pricing, given the missing October 2025 data?

-8. BLS calculates rent and owners’ equivalent rent using six-month panel collection.
+8. BLS calculates rent and owners’ equivalent rent (OER) using 6-month panel collection.
 How will the missing October 2025 data impact the April 2026 rent and OER indexes?

-The seasonal adjustment methodology used for 2025 CPI data did not change.
-The seasonal factors will be updated with the release of the January 2026 CPI on February 11, 2026 as planned.
+No changes were made to the weighting methodology used in the construction of the CPI in November 2025.
+The weights will be updated with the release of the January 2026 CPI on February 11, 2026 as planned.